xquintana/DumpReport/README.md

     DumpReport /DUMPFILE "C:\dump\crash.dmp" /PDBFOLDER "C:\dump" /SHOWREPORT 1

-If the dump file is the only parameter, the call can be simplified:
+If the dump file is the only argument, the call can be simplified as follows:

 	DumpReport "C:\dump\crash.dmp"

-It is also possible to drag and drop the dump directly onto the executable.
+In this case, it is also possible to drag and drop the dump directly onto the executable.

 Any value containing spaces must be enclosed in double quotes.

 Providing the PDB files is not necessary but allows to show the source files and line numbers in the call stack traces.

-The location of the debbuggers to use and other options must be specified in the XML configuration file, explained in the next section.
+The location of the debuggers to use and other options must be specified in the XML configuration file, as explained in the next section.

-Errors are displayed in the console window and also added to the report, provided that the report file could be created.
+Errors are displayed in the console window and also added to the report, provided that at least the report file could be created.

-Please note that the debugger may take several minutes to process the dump, especially if it has to download PDBs.
+Please note that the debugger may take several minutes to process the dump, especially if PDB files are to be downloaded.

 ## Configuration file